gpower-crypto/Superstore-Sales-Data-analysis/README.md

-# Order Sales Data Analysis and Web Application
+# Exploring a Superstore's Sales Data

 ## Overview

-The Order Sales Data Analysis and Web Application project is dedicated to the comprehensive analysis and modeling of order sales data.
-This project utilizes a dataset sourced from Kaggle as the foundation for building a MySQL database and a web application.
-Our goal is to delve into the dynamics of customer behavior, regional trends, and product categories by leveraging this dataset.
-We aim to extract valuable insights into sales patterns and customer preferences, demonstrating the practical application of database structures and web development within the context of a fictional order sales dataset.
-This initiative offers a hands-on learning experience in data management, modeling, and web application development in an open dataset environment.
+The "Exploring a Superstore's Sales Data" project involves a comprehensive analysis of a superstore's sales dataset.
+This dataset, originally sourced from [Tableau](https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls), offers insights into the sales of a wide variety of products by a large superstore.
+The analysis aims to uncover valuable information about customer behavior, regional trends, and product categories.
+By examining this dataset, we gain a deeper understanding of the dynamics of the superstore's operations and identify key areas for potential business growth and optimization.
+This project serves as a hands-on exploration of data analysis and visualization within the context of a publicly available dataset.

-## Key Objectives
+## Project Highlights

-- Import and validate the dataset for analysis.
+- **Data Import and Validation:** Imported and validated the dataset, ensuring data consistency and suitability for analysis.
-- Perform exploratory data analysis (EDA) to identify patterns and trends.
+- **Exploratory Data Analysis (EDA):** Performed EDA to find patterns and trends in the dataset.
-- Analyze sales, profit, and customer segments.
+- **Analysis of Numerical and Categorical Quantities:** Analyzed numerical and categorical quantities, including sales, profit, and customer segments.
-- Investigate top-selling product categories.
+- **Product Categories:** Investigated the most profitable and high-selling sub-categories of products.
-- Explore preferred shipping modes for customer segments.
+- **Customer Segments:** Explored the preferred ship modes for different customer segments.
-- Identify profitable regions and cities.
+- **Regional Insights:** Identified the most profitable regions and cities.
-- Examine sales and profit trends over time.
+- **Time Series Analysis:** Examined the trend of sales and profit over the years.
-- Summarize key insights for business strategies.
+- **Key Findings:** Concluded key findings and provided insights for potential business strategies based on the data analysis.

-## Tech Stack
+## Repository

-- Node.js
+Find the Jupyter Notebook with the code for this project in the [GitHub Repository](https://github.com/gpower-crypto/Superstore-Sales-Data-analysis).

-- Express.js
+## Technologies Used

-- MySQL
+- Python
-- HTML
+- Pandas
-- CSS
+- Matplotlib

-## Data Source:
+- Seaborn
-- Sample Superstore sales data from Tableau: https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls
+- Jupyter Notebook